 FFL Requirements for Individuals

-The second bullet-point above from the ATF refers to persons who are prohibited from handling firearms or ammunition.
+There are certain people who do not meet the requirements to get an FFL (nor may they possess firearms or ammunition).
 These people are considered “prohibited persons” by the ATF and they include anyone who:

 - is a felon